-- delegation to increase capital by issuing, with shareholders' preferential subscription rights, ordinary shares and/or any securities giving access, immediately or in the future, to ordinary shares to be issued, in cash or by offsetting debts and/or by incorporating reserves, premiums and profits through the free allocation of shares and/or by increasing the par value of existing shares (19th resolution), - delegation to increase the capital by issuing, without preferential subscription rights and by public offering, ordinary shares and/or any securities giving access, immediately or in the future, to ordinary shares to be issued, in cash or by offsetting debts (20th resolution), - delegation to increase the capital by issuing ordinary shares and/or any securities giving access to ordinary shares to be issued, without shareholders' pre-emptive subscription rights and by private placement in accordance with Article L.411-2 II of the French Monetary and Financial Code (21st resolution). - delegation to issue ordinary shares and/or securities giving access to the company's capital, entailing an increase in capital, in remuneration of contributions in kind consisting of equity securities or securities giving access to capital, when the provisions of Article L.22-10-54 of the French Commercial Code are not applicable and up to a limit of 10% of the capital at the time of the issue (23rd resolution) - delegation to issue ordinary shares and/or securities giving access to the company's capital in the event of a public exchange offer initiated by the company (24th resolution).
+- delegation of authority to increase capital by issuing while maintaining shareholders' preemptive subscription rights - ordinary shares and/or any securities giving immediate or future access to ordinary shares to be issued, in cash or by offsetting debts and/or by incorporating reserves, premiums and profits through the free allocation of shares and/or by increasing the par value of existing shares (19th resolution), - delegation of authority to increase the capital by issuing without preemptive subscription rights and by public offering - ordinary shares and/or any securities giving immediate or future access to ordinary shares to be issued, in cash or by offsetting debts (20th resolution),

+- delegation of authority to increase the capital by issuing ordinary shares and/or any securities giving access to ordinary shares to be issued, without shareholders' pre-emptive subscription rights and by private placement in accordance with Article L.411-2 II of the French Monetary and Financial Code (21st resolution), - delegation of authority to issue ordinary shares and/or securities giving access to the company's capital, entailing an increase in capital, in remuneration of contributions in kind consisting of equity securities or securities giving access to capital, when the provisions of Article L.22-10-54 of the French Commercial Code are not applicable and up to a limit of 10% of the capital at the time of the issue (23rd resolution) - delegation of authority to issue ordinary shares and/or securities giving access to the Company's capital in the event of a public exchange offer initiated by the Company (24th resolution).

-For each of the issues decided pursuant to the authorizations granted in the 19th, 20th and 21st resolutions, the Shareholders' Meeting has authorized the Board to increase, at its sole discretion, in compliance with the overall ceiling set forth in the following resolution, up to a maximum of 15% of the initial issue, and at the same price as the initial issue, in accordance with Article R.225-118 of the French Commercial Code, the number of common shares or marketable securities to be issued if the Board notes that there is excess demand (22nd resolution).
+For each of the issues decided pursuant to the authorizations granted in the 19th, 20th and 21st resolutions, the Shareholders' Meeting authorized the Board to increase - at its sole discretion, and in compliance with the overall ceiling set forth in the following resolution, up to a maximum of 15% of the initial issue, and at the same price as that initial issue, in accordance with Article R.225-118 of the French Commercial Code - the number of common shares or marketable securities to be issued if the Board notes that there is excess demand (22nd resolution).

-For all the issues that would be decided by the Board, by virtue of the authorizations granted above, the Shareholders' Meeting has set the ceiling on issues as follows (25th resolution):
+For all the issues that would be decided by the Board, by virtue of the authorizations granted above, the Shareholders' Meeting set the ceiling on issues as follows ( $25^{th}$ resolution):

-the maximum aggregate nominal amount of the capital increases at nine million euros (€9,000,000), it being specified that this ceiling includes, where applicable, the nominal amount of any additional shares that may be issued to preserve the rights of holders of marketable securities conferring entitlement to the share capital, the aggregate nominal amount of marketable debt securities conferring entitlement to the company's share capital at ninety million euros (€90,000,000).
+- the maximum aggregate nominal amount of the capital increases at nine million euros (€9,000,000), it being specified that this ceiling includes, where applicable, the nominal amount of any additional shares that may be issued to preserve the rights of holders of marketable securities conferring entitlement to the share capital, - the aggregate nominal amount of marketable debt securities conferring entitlement to the company's share capital at ninety million euros (€90,000,000).

-In addition, pursuant to the provisions of Articles L. 225-129-6 of the French Commercial Code and L. 3332-18 et seq. of the French Labor Code, and as a consequence of the foregoing resolutions, the Board has submitted to the June 2, 2022 Shareholders' Meeting a resolution to carry out a capital increase for which the subscription would be reserved for members of a Company Savings Plan established in accordance with Articles L. 3332-18 et seq. of the French Labor Code This resolution was rejected by the Shareholders' Meeting.
+In addition, pursuant to the provisions of Articles L. 225-129-6 of the French Commercial Code and L. 3332-18 et seq. of the French Labor Code, and as a consequence of the foregoing resolutions, the Board submitted a resolution to the Shareholders' Meeting on June 2, 2022 with a view to carrying out a capital increase for which the subscription would be reserved for members of a Company Savings Plan, established in accordance with Articles L. 3332-18 et seq. of the French Labor Code.
+This resolution was rejected by the Shareholders' Meeting.

-All delegations of authority and powers granted by the General Meeting or the Board of Directors during the year ended and the use that may have been made of them by the Board are indicated in the Corporate Governance Report.
+All delegations of authority and powers granted by the Shareholders' Meeting or the Board of Directors during the year ended and the use that may have been made of them by the Board are indicated in the Corporate Governance Report.